nd-nuclear-theory/mfdnres/INSTALL.md

   % git pull
   ~~~~~~~~~~~~~~~~

+  And repeat the `pip install` procedure noted above.

 # 2. Environment variables

   For most purposes, you do not need to set any environment variables.
 However,